diogoguedes666/RFScanConverter/README.md

 RF Scan Converter by monsterDSP

-Convert TinySA CSVs into Wireless Workbench formatting
+Convert TinySA and RF Explorer CSVs into Wireless Workbench formatting